ahicks92/collision_tutorial/README.md

 things close to the player, and keep statistics on what's going on in order to change behavior at runtime.
 Most of these aren't implemented here because this is a tutorial, at this point a refrain in these later parts of the document.

 The way the manager works is as follows: you `.register()` your boxes and `.remove(box)` them to get rid of it.
-This has the downside that your boxes wont' be garbage collected unless you remember to remove them.
+This has the downside that your boxes won't be garbage collected unless you remember to remove them.
 But it lets the manager be aware of movement when it happens via `box.move`, which lets us implement:

-#Optimization 4: The Stationary Box Optimization
+# Optimization 4: The Stationary Box Optimization

 let's say that your level has lots of power-ups and scenery, none of which moves often, for example platforms.
 It's really a shame that we're checking them against everything including all the other stationary stuff.
 Here's how to do better (see `box_manager.BoxManager`).